GRS Surgery – Male to Female

 Pain and discomfort will continue for several weeks, depending on the number of surgeries you have had and the ability of your body to heal itself.
 Make sure to ask your doctor or healthcare provider any questions or concerns that you may have before or after your surgery.

 You can expect to feel better within six to eight weeks, sometimes longer, and resume your normal light activities.
 Your doctor will give you instructions about the types of activities you can introduce into your routine post-surgery including those activities that need to be avoided for longer periods of time.

 Take the next step with us

 Ready to schedule a consultation with one of our physicians?
-Or would you like more information?
+Or would you like more information on gender reassignment surgery cost Thailand?
 Contact us for help in taking the next step in your journey to a better you.